mananmehta22/nse-spa/README.md

 ## Setup env
 Create an env file just like the env.shadow file present and enter the database credentials in it.

+## Run the Express Server
+Run the express server before the react app to fetch the required endpoints from the database.

+## Different Components, Same Code but Different Result
+Designed with multiple functional components, with same code and logic, but minor changes such as hitting different endpoints with different data.